GEO & SEO Best Practices 2026: Winning in Both Google and AI Search

 Refresh key pages quarterly with new statistics, examples, and insights to signal freshness.

-- Include definitions, comparisons & bullet points (AI loves these)
+- Integrate definitions, comparisons, and bullet points (AI loves these)

 AI models extract structured formats easily.
 Use lists, tables, and clear definitions.